jsorge/my-resume/Jared-Sorge-Resume.md

 zulily
 : *Senior iOS Engineer*
 **January 2016 - December 2017**
 I was a leader of our mobile team, responsible for adding new features and maintaining our existing codebase.
 We use a mix of Objective-C and Swift.
-Our app uses NSOperations, extensive UICollectionViews, and blend both IB as well as building views programatically.
+Our app makes heavy use of NSOperations, UICollectionViews, and blend both IB as well as building views programatically.
 I performed our Swift 3 migration, rebuilt our product detail screen by myself, and always look for ways to improve our codebase.

 General UI
 : *iOS Developer*